 Donald E. Artz is an Administrative Staff Assistant IV.
 He coordinates resolution of sponsored program post-award activities, as well as accounts receivable/collections and award closeout activities.
 He develops and ensures integrity of research-related data management systems and information, and supervises input, training and preparing research activity metrics and statistical reports for campus management.
 He administers institutional funds designated for research support and monitors institutional research compliance and risk.
 He is the college's RF Sponsored Programs Focus Group representative, representing ESF's interests in sponsored program administration, Oracle business system development, and Internal Controls with the Research Foundation of SUNY.
 He works closely with the Vice Provost, the Provost and the Director of Sponsored Programs in development of annual budget plans for the research activities of the College.

-Theresa Baker is a Sponsored Programs Assistant I. Her responsibilities include coordinating proposal submissions for a subset of the faculty that includes members of the Departments of Chemistry, Environmental Resources Engineering, and Sustainable Construction Management and Engineering; preparing expenditure and budget reports and assisting with post-award activity and award closeouts.
+Theresa Baker is a Sponsored Programs Assistant I. Her responsibilities include coordinating proposal submissions for a subset of the faculty that includes members of the Departments of Chemistry, Environmental Resources Engineering, Landscape Architecture and Sustainable Construction Management and Engineering; preparing expenditure and budget reports and assisting with post-award activity and award closeouts.
 In addition, she also works directly with the Office of Outreach, Instructional Quality and Technology.

 Lisa Schwabenbauer is a Sponsored Programs Assistant I. Her responsibilities include coordinating proposal submissions for a subset of the faculty that includes the McIntire-Stennis Program, members of the Department of Forest and Natural Resources Management, and Administration; preparing expenditure and budget reports and assisting with post-award activity